brianhngo/FinanceMe/README.md

 ### Option 1: Create Your Own Account

-Visit the TradeM website at www.tradem.com.
+Visit the FinanceMe website at www.tradem.com.
 Click on the "Sign Up" or "Register" button.
 Fill out the registration form with your details, including your name, email address, and password.
 Follow the verification steps (if any) to complete your registration.